AshiqAhamed17/Smart-contract-security/3-passwordstore-audit/audit-data/findings.md

-## [S-#] Storing the password on-chain makes it visible to anyone, and no longer private.
+## [H-1] Storing the password on-chain makes it visible to anyone, and no longer private.

 ### Description:
 All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
 The `PasswordStore::s_password` is intended to be a private variable and can be only accessed through the `PasswordStore:: getPassword` function, which is intended to only called by the owner of the contract.